Politologue: 2020/21 season

 Politologue began the 2020/21 season in the Tingle Creek at Sandown on 5 December and started 11/8 favourite as he attempted to repeat his 2017 victory in the race.
 His four opponents were his stablemate Greaneteen (winner of the Haldon Gold Cup), Rouge Vif (Kingmaker Novices' Chase), Castlegrace Paddy (Fortria Chase) and Brewin'upastorm.
 The grey led form the start and drew away from his rivals on the run-in to win by seven lengths.
 Nicholls commented "He's in the form of his life...
 He's a true, staying two-miler, goes a gallop and keeps jumping, that's what he is."

 On his next appearance Politologue started favourite for the Grade 1 Clarence House Chase at Ascot in January, but after leading in the early stages he was overtaken at half way and beaten seven lengths into second place by the outsider First Flow.
 Nicholls' assistant trainer Harry Derham said "It was a proper race and there were no excuses...
 Politologue is a wonderfully honest horse and always tries his best and always stays on really well, but he wasn't quite good enough on the day."

+Politologue then came fourth in the Melling Chase, beaten 25 lengths by favourite Fakir D'Oudairies.
+After the race he was found to have bled from the nose.

+2021/22 season and retirement

+Politologue appeared twice on the racecourse in what was to be his final season.
+In November 2021 he came second in the Shloer Chase at Cheltenham, beaten six lengths by Nube Negra.
+On his final racecourse appearance he was beaten 25 length into fourth place by Energumene in the Champion Chase at the Cheltenham Festival, having started as the outsider of seven runners at odds of 80/1.
+Soon after the race, Nicholls announced the eleven-year-old's retirement: "I'm delighted with that and he's run really well.
+He hasn’t quite got the legs of the others now when coming down the hill, but he enjoyed it as I knew it would.
+He's been a brilliant servant for us – he's won over a million quid and won the Champion Chase so we’re really proud of him."
+Politologue joined Big Buck's on a farm in Dorset and took up hunting following his retirement.